Brilliant, Persistent Winter Berries on Shrubs and Trees Provide Color and Beauty in the Garden.

 Ligustrum japonicum, Japanese privet,Zones 7-10—shrub, small black fruits persist through winter

-Malus ‘Autumn Glory,’ ‘Donald Wyman,’ ‘Harvest Gold’ ‘Ralph Shay,’ ‘Sugar Tyme,’ crabapple, Zones 4-7—tree.
+Malus ‘Autumn Glory,’ ‘Donald Wyman,’ ‘Harvest Gold’ ‘Ralph Shay,’ M. sargentii, ‘Sugar Tyme,’ crabapple, Zones 4-7—tree.
 There are many types of crabapples.
 These are a few reputed to have abundant fruits lingering through winter and good disease resistance.

 Nandina domesticaNandina domestica